atamshkai/Phantom-Process-Killer/README.md

 - After Opening Developer Options,Open wireless debugging & Split Screen.

-- Then,Open Termux & Pair Device with paring code.(It doesn't work On Android 14,so use Computer Or Some Tools like ADB Tools)
+- Then,Open Termux & Pair Device with paring code.(It doesn't work On Android 14,so use Computer Or use Some Tools like ADB Tools)

 - Write This ADB Command in termux